English Language Proficiency

 All classes at William & Mary are conducted in English, and your assignments, papers and tests must be written in acceptable English.
 Therefore, all admitted students must be able to speak and write fluently in English.

 If English is not your native language, and if your schooling during the past four years or more has been in a language other than English, the university strongly recommends you to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) Academic Test.
 Any student who has spoken a language other than English in the home should strongly consider submitting TOEFL or IELTS test scores as they give the Admission Committee additional testing to use together with the verbal part of the SAT or the ACT if submitted.

 Generally, William & Mary is looking for a minimum score of 100 on the TOEFL exam which can come from a single test date or from ETS' My Best score calculation.
 On the IELTS Academic Test, we are looking for an overall band score of 7 or above.
 Because we evaluate a large number of strong applications using a holistic approach that includes both academic and personal qualities, no score on the TOEFL or IELTS guarantees admission to William & Mary.

 SAT and ACT

 Any student applying to William & Mary may take a standardized test that measures aptitude in math and verbal areas.
 International students, like their domestic counterparts, may choose to take either the SAT or the ACT: American College Testing.
-William & Mary does not require any SAT, ACT, or SAT II subject test scores.
+William & Mary does not require any SAT or ACT scores.
 Read more about our use of the SAT and ACT in the admission process.